 Speaking of professionalism, boost your credibility with some press.
 If you have the budget, find a PR boutique that can help with sending press releases to media outlets.
-There are tools like PR Newswire for small businesses, where you can send out online press releases yourself.
+There are tools like PR Newswire for small businesses and indie published books, where you can send out online press releases yourself.
+You can also work with top influencer marketing agencies to get you the professional support you need.
 Or do it yourself by reaching out to your favorite book bloggers, YouTubers, or social media influencers.

 Indies sold 10x more, marketing self-published books in stores like Amazon via PublishDrive.